ClickHouse setup

 Using ClickHouse’s SaaS offering is the simplest way to get started.
 It eliminates the need for maintaining, monitoring, and patching a self-hosted ClickHouse database.
 More information on the SaaS offering can be found on the ClickHouse official website.

-2. Self-Hosted ClickHouse on EC2
+2. Self-Hosted ClickHouse on Cloud Provider

 -

-Launch EC2 Instance using Bitnami AMIUse the Bitnami ClickHouse AMI available here to launch an EC2 instance.
+Launch EC2 Instance using Bitnami AMI Use the Bitnami ClickHouse AMI available here to launch an EC2 instance.

 -

-Terraform SetupThe provided Terraform example repo includes a script to set up a ClickHouse EC2 instance.
+Terraform Setup The provided Terraform example repo includes a script to set up a ClickHouse EC2 instance.
 You can find the script here.

 -

-Allow Access to Port 9000Ensure the EC2 instance’s security group allows inbound access to port 9000 from your EKS cluster.
+Allow Access to Port 9000 Ensure the EC2 instance’s security group allows inbound access to port 9000 from your EKS cluster.
 This port is necessary for the microservices to connect to the ClickHouse database.

 Getting ClickHouse Credentials

-- SSH into the EC2 InstanceUse the SSH key found in Secrets Manager (if you used the provided Terraform example) to access the EC2 instance.
+SSH into the Instance Use the SSH key found in Secret Manager (if you used the provided Terraform example) to access the instance.

-- Retrieve CredentialsRun the following command to get the ClickHouse credentials:
+Retrieve Credentials Run the following command to get the ClickHouse credentials:

 Replace <clickhouse_host>

-, and <clickhouse_password>
+and <clickhouse_password>

 Conclusion